petk/php-build-system/README.md

 PHP works through the concept of SAPI modules located in the `sapi` directory.

-When running PHP in command line, the cli SAPI module is used:
+When running PHP on the command line, the cli SAPI module is used:

 ```sh
 /sapi/cli/php -v